Loom World Tour

 The Loom World Tour was the fifth concert tour by American pop rock band Imagine Dragons.
-It is being staged in support of their sixth studio album Loom (2024).
-The tour began on July 30, 2024, at Camden's Freedom Mortgage Pavilion and concluded on November 1, 2025 at São Paulo's Estádio MorumBIS.
+It was in support of their sixth studio album Loom (2024).
+The tour began on July 30, 2024, in Camden, New Jersey and concluded on June 21, 2026 in Monterrey, Mexico.
 The show that took place in Los Angeles, on October 27, 2024, was recorded as a concert film, Imagine Dragons: Live from the Hollywood Bowl (with the LA Film Orchestra).
 It was released in theaters worldwide for limited release on March 26 and 29, 2025.

 Background

 On April 22, 2024, the Loom World Tour was officially announced by the band, following the Loom album title and release date announcement.
 The next day, a post on the band's official social media announced the first dates set for the tour, starting on July 30, 2024, in Camden, New Jersey.

 On April 24, it was announced that due to overwhelming demand, three new dates were added to the North America tour, in Salt Lake City, Toronto and Los Angeles.